nf-core/marsseq/README.md

 ## Introduction

 **nf-core/marsseq** is a bioinformatics pipeline for MARS-seq v2.0 preprocessing pipeline.
 As an additional work we have developed custom set of scripts to run velocity inference using `StarSolo`.
 We do so by converting the raw reads into 10X v2 format.
-For more information please have a look at the [Proks et al., XXX 2023](https://example.com).

 ![Workflow](docs/images/workflow.png)